 By 1960, the continuing refinement of digital computing technology, and the development of miniaturized components such as the transistor, began to change the face of the world of electronics, setting the stage for the beginning of the electronic calculator revolution.
 In 1961, a cooperative effort between two English companies, Sumlock Comptometer and Bell Punch, leading to the introduction of the Anita Mark VIII Thyratron tube-based electronic calculator.
 By 1965, the realm of electronic calculator technology had expanded greatly, with many companies world-wide realizing the value of bringing personal electronic calculating machines to an eager market.
 In the United States, Friden had introduced their very successful all-transistor EC-130 calculator in '63.
 Mathatronics Inc., had debuted their amazing and revolutionary Mathatron stored-program programmable desktop printing calculators in '64, and, at about the same time, Wyle Laboratories had introduced their magnetic drum memory-based WS-01 Scientific calculator.
-Wang Laboratories entered into the calculator market in early '65 when they introduced the transistorized LOCI-1, followed not long-therafter by the improved LOCI-2.
+Wang Laboratories entered into the calculator market in 1964 when they introduced the transistorized LOCI-1, followed not long-therafter by the improved LOCI-2.
 In Europe, Italy's Olivetti had introduced the astoundingly advanced and successful Olivetti Programma 101, and IME (Industria Macchine Elettroniche) was marketing their very capable transistorized calculators.
 Germany's Olympia Werke, A.G., had begun marketing transistorized electronic calculators in Europe, also manufacturing subtle variations of their designs for U.S. mechanical calculator maker Monroe, for sale into the U.S. market.
 In Japan, a great deal of development was going on, with Oi Electric marketing their short-lived Parametron-based Aleph Zero calculator.
 Sharp had their first electronic calculator, the Compet 10, on the market, while Casio, Sony, and Canon were close to introducing their own electronic calculator designs.